alexistay/blockchain-developer-bootcamp-final-project/README.md

 The main idea is to use the blockchain such that
 * the draw can only be conducted once
-* random winner is selected by the blockchain
+* 1 or more winners are selected randombly by the blockchain
 * users can ascertain that they are in the list of entries
-* users cannot get the entire list of entries
 * users can get the number of entries
+* users cannot get the entire list of entries (privacy issue)

 ## Work Flow
 ### Lucky Draw Operator